From Coin-Op to Hundreds of Employees – The Story of Julia and Keith Pooler

 Finding an Ally Through Community Lending

-Eventually, the Poolers connected with CDC, which is a CDFI and small business lender focused on helping entrepreneurs build sustainable businesses that support their families and their communities.
-CDC, in partnership with another bank, helped the Poolers secure critical funding so the dynamic duo could expand their operations and acquire state-of-the-art equipment.
+Eventually, the Poolers connected with CDC, which is a mission-based lender focused on helping entrepreneurs build sustainable businesses that support their families and their communities.
+CDC, in partnership with a bank, helped the Poolers secure critical funding so the dynamic duo could expand their operations and acquire state-of-the-art equipment.

 During our talk, Keith fondly reflected back to 2011 when, with the backing of CDC, Sacramento Laundry purchased a 60,000 square foot building where they currently operate out of.
 Since then, the operation has grown quickly and now services over 33 million pounds of hotel linens, 365 days a year.